 Men will be disobedient to their parents.
 The ancient world set duty to parents very high.
 The oldest Greek laws disfranchised the man who struck his parents; to strike a father was in Roman law as bad as murder; in the Jewish law honour for father and mother comes high in the list of the Ten Commandments.
 It is the sign of a supremely decadent civilization when youth loses all respect for age and fails to recognize the unpayable debt and the basic duty it owes to those who gave it life.

 Men will be thankless (acharistos).
 They will refuse to recognize the debt they owe both to God and to men.
 The strange characteristic of ingratitude is that it is the most hurting of all sins because it is the blindest.
-Lear's words remain true:
+King Lear's words remain true:

 "How sharper than a serpent's tooth it is To have a thankless child!"